 Since March 2020, fully online CELTAs have been possible.
 Two trainees from the first online CELTA I tutored on shared their experience and tips of their full-time four-week course: Yawen Jin and Nadia Ghauri.
 Trainees from a part-time fully online course run from Cork, Ireland share their experience and tips, and there are specific testimonials from Yuhi Fujioka, and from Philip Ryan, whose course was forced to move online half-way through when lockdown arrived.
 Joanna (who got a Pass A on an online course) asks whether you can be a good teacher after a CELTA 100% online course.

-If you’re still not sure whether to do the course or not, Chia Suan Chong, a CELTA trainer, describes 10 things she likes about the CELTA, all of which I agree with.
+If you’re still not sure whether to do the course or not, Chia Suan Chong, a certified CELTA trainer, describes (2016) 10 things she likes about the CELTA, all of which I agree with.
 If you’re a more experienced teacher, you might be interested in Jason Anderson’s research on how trainees who came to the course with experience feel like they benefitted from CELTA.

-Adam Simpson recommends 10 books to read before you start your CELTA.
+Adam Simpson recommends 10 books to read before you start your CELTA [updated link].
 While you’re unlikely to get through all of them (due to the expense if nothing else!)
 I’d definitely recommend getting copies of either 1 or 2, plus 3, and possibly also 6.
 Another book that you might find useful is the Ultimate Guide to CELTA by Amanda Momeni and Emma Jones which is available as an ebook (thanks for recommending this Helen Strong).

 Martin Sketchley tells you how to prepare for the CELTA in 9 easy steps, with advice about choosing a centre, things to do before the course and advice about working with your peers.

-It’s particularly important to build your language awareness as much as possible before the course.
-Jo Gakonga has webinars on grammar for language teachers (30 minutes) and the present perfect for language teachers (42 minutes) – free samples of the introductory grammar course on Jo’s site.
 Jeff Mohamed’s grammar development course is recommended by some centres (for a very light version of this, Rachel Daw talks about 10 things she learnt from it when preparing for her CELTA).
 If you’re not sure about parts of speech in English (e.g. verbs, nouns etc), Pass the CELTA have an introduction to them.
 ELT concourse has a pretty comprehensive set of guides to various aspects of English grammar.

 Another area that people often find overwhelming is the amount of terminology thrown at them.
 ELT Concourse helps you out by introducing some of it.
 I’ve put together a Quizlet class with most of the terminology you might come across (though remember the same thing might have different names in different places!)
 If you’ve never used Quizlet, here’s an introduction to it.